KaiSforza/rust-flake/README.md

 this example. `example2` has a more complex example with merging into another flake output attribute set.

-Note, right now this only handles simple rust projects.
+Right now this only handles simple rust projects and slightly less simple rust workspaces.
+If you need more specific setup, then this flake is not for you.

 [ro]: https://github.com/oxalica/rust-overlay